TechGrounds-Cloud8/cloud8-QuincyTjia/Week2/NTW-02 Network Devices.md

 # NTW-02 Network Devices
-With this excercise I learned what the OSI and TCP/PI models mean and the uses of it.
-I also learned the differences between the two.
+With this excercise I learned which Network devices exist and on which OSI layer they are used.
+I also learned how to access the router settings of my own network.

 ## Key terminology
 - Network Devices: These are physical devices that are required for communication and interaction between hardware on a computer network.